Asheville High Cougar Classic

 -

 I’m fine with traditional and more modern frameworks.
 Just make whatever you’re using clear.
-Be aware that I have a pretty good understanding of the philosophy behind most frameworks...don't try to BS me on Kant or Rawls or something.
+Be aware that I have a very good understanding of the philosophy behind most frameworks...don't try to BS me on Kant or Rawls or something.
 I will know.
-That being said, I believe it is on the debaters to call each other out on stuff like that.
+That being said, I believe it's on the debaters to call each other out on stuff like that.
 I'm going to flow it unless it's crazy.

 Kritiks and Theory: